Detailed Review of Bedrock Rehabilitation and Nursing Center

 The facility also provides dental care, vision services, dietary planning, a hospice program, and fall prevention protocols.

-Therapists and specialized nurses work under structured protocols.
-Each resident's care plan is tailored to their needs.
+Therapists and specialized nurses follow structured protocols, and every resident's care plan is built around their own needs.

 Quality of care assessment